Invoke-IR/PowerForensics/README.md

 #PowerForensics

-PowerForensics is a powershell digital forensics framework.
+PowerForensics is a PowerShell digital forensics framework.
 It currently supports NTFS and is in the process of adding support for the ext4 file system.

 Developed by [@jaredcatkinson](https://twitter.com/jaredcatkinson)